Arterial Assisted Stretching

 In most cases, within 5 to 10 minutes, “Arterial Assisted Stretching” will straighten a spine from mild to moderate scoliosis in the middle back.

-The concept is arterial constrictions are the root cause for full body connective tissue distortions including Scoliosis.
+The concept is that arterial constrictions are the root cause of full-body connective tissue distortions, including scoliosis.

 Here’s my favorite example: